Skip to main content Skip to navigation

 In its December 2023 mutual evaluation report (MER) on Brazil, the FATF acknowledged progress in areas such as more substantial supervision of the financial sector.
 However, the evaluation also highlighted that significant FIs still face difficulties in complying with requirements related to beneficial ownership (BO) and PEPs.
 As a result, de-risking is often the preferred approach.
 In light of this, the FATF recommended that Brazil focus on conducting outreach to the financial sector and its associations to correct any misconceptions surrounding these regulations, emphasizing the adverse effects of de-risking.

-PEP Screening Compliance in Chile
+PEP screening compliance in Chile

 Obligation for PEP screening: Yes